Northeast Wisconsin’s 8th Congressional District will stay in Republican hands for at least the next two years.

 Wied also thanked Trump for the endorsement during his speech, calling the endorsement an “honor.”

 The 8th Congressional District includes Green Bay and much of northeast Wisconsin, including rural areas that tilt heavily toward the GOP.
 It has been held by Republicans since 2011.
-Wied will replace former U.S. Rep. Mike Gallagher, who resigned earlier this year to work for a tech firm.
+Wied will replace former U.S. Rep. Mike Gallagher, who resigned earlier this year.
 Gallagher was first elected in 2016.

 Wied spoke to reporters after declaring victory.

 “I think we did very well here in this race,” he said.
-“I’m very thankful for the voters and entrusting me with this position, and I’m looking forward to serving everyone here in district eight.
+“I’m very thankful for the voters and entrusting me with this position, and I’m looking forward to serving everyone here in District 8.
 I feel good.
 I feel confident.”

 Lyerly campaigned hard on the issue of abortion access, and served as a surrogate for Democratic presidential candidate Kamala Harris.
 Lyerly outraised and outspent Wied in the race, according to the last finance reports filed ahead of the election.